fogbow/fogbow-deploy/documentation/software-installation.md

 it to your Fogbow node FQDN (for example, **https://fogbow-node.mydomain/**).
 Then, log in using the appropriate credentials, and you should be ready to manager resources in the clouds accessible through your Fogbow node.
 Fogbow has also a Command Line Interface (CLI) and a RESTful API.
-You can download and install the CLI from **http://github.com/fogbow/fogbow-cli.git** (see documentation in this repository).
+You can download and install the CLI from **http://github.com/fogbow/fogbow-cli.git** (see documentation in that repository).
 Documentation of the RESTful API is accessible online from the Fogbow node service that you have just deployed.
 Simply access the "/doc" endpoint (for example, **https://fogbow-node.mydomain/doc**).